Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 ## Teaching Experience

 **MY464 - Introduction to Quantitative Analysis for Media and Communications**
-Graduate Course, LSE
+LSE Graduate Course

 **SOSC1190 - China and the World: China's Development in Historical and Comparative Perspectives** (3 terms)
-Undergraduate Course, HKUST
+HKUST Undergraduate Course

 **SOSC1470 - Political and Economic Development of Modern Japan** (3 terms)
-Undergraduate Course, HKUST
+HKUST Undergraduate Course

 ## Formal Pedagogical Training